scuba10steve/App-Manager/README.md

 Make sure you have ```python``` installed and available on the path.
 You can check this on linux with the ```which``` command, or with the ```where``` command on windows.

 ---
-A good distribution to use is [miniconda](https://conda.io/miniconda.html).
-Grab a distribution for your system (version 3.6 is most compatible) and install it, it will help you with installation.

 To install the application [Grab the latest release](https://github.com/scuba10steve/App-Manager/releases)
 ### Linux:
 If downloading the ```.tar``` archive use ```tar -xf [-v for verbose]```